 - word of mouth.

-People can express an interest in taking part, if funding is secured: https://mebiomed.org.uk/get-involved/
+People can express an interest in taking part, if funding is secured.

 I have some ideas for recruitment, who do I contact?

-Let us know your ideas for recruitment, and tell us whether you are willing to volunteer for the project (if it is funded) HERE.
-Should the project be funded, we will need everyone to spread the word to help recruit more people to participate.
-The sooner the project reaches 20,000 participant cases, the sooner the final genetic analysis can be done.
+Let us know your ideas for recruitment, and tell us whether you would be willing to volunteer for the project (if it succeeds in being funded).
+If the project is funded, we will need everyone to spread the word to help recruit more people.
+The sooner the project has 20,000 participants who fit the clinical criteria, have filled in the questionnaires and provided a saliva sample, the sooner the final genetic analysis can be done.

 Have you got any funding yet?